Jammy2211/PyAutoLens/docs/overview/overview_3_modeling.rst

 We will fit our strong lens data with two galaxies:

-- A lens galaxy with a `Sersic` light profile representing a bulge and an `Isothermal` mass profile representing its mass.
+- A lens galaxy with an `Isothermal` mass profile representing its mass, whose centre is fixed to (0.0", 0.0").

 - A source galaxy with an `Exponential` light profile representing a disk.